-Looking For a New Volkswagen Jetta SportWagen in your area?
+Looking for a Used Jetta SportWagen in your area?

 Average User Score

 Two well-wrought engines, including a torqued-up turbodiesel, as well as a posh cabin, sporty performance and handing, and an abundance of cargo space have Volkswagen feeling fine about its 2012 Jetta SportWagen.The Bad